-Protective styles are a great way to style natural hair that eliminate daily styling and manipulation.
+Protective styles are a great way to style natural black hair that eliminate daily styling and manipulation.
 Low manipulation styles not only protect the hair from breakage, but are a great way to cut down on how much time you spend on your hair.
 If you’re a lazy natural like myself, you are not here for DIY styling that takes more than an hour, or involves several steps to finish.
 So here’s a round up of protective styling options perfect for the girls who cannot be bothered, especially during the winter!

 Forget about a Wash N Go – I’m here for a Wig N Go!
 I was not sure about wearing a wig at first but when I tell you when you find a good wig or two, you could easily get addicted.
 Not only do wigs allow you to completely tuck your hair away, it also allows you to experiment with styles that could potentially damage your natural hair.
 You can try a short wig if your hair is long, a straight wig if your hair is curly, or a different hair color without doing anything to your own hair.
 Since you take it off daily, this allows you to access your own hair and scalp when needed for cleansing, conditioning, and any other treatments.

 @naturallyglam (that’s me!)

 Sew-ins can completely protect your hair, or you can select an area to leave out for a more natural look while the majority is protected.
 It has all the perks of a wig, except there’s no taking it off and putting it back on each day.
 As long as your hair is in great condition, and the foundation braids are done properly, your hair can thrive in a sew-in.

 @lissaalamode (Sew-in Using Big Chop Hair Kinky-Curl Wefts) Use Code “LISA” to Save